ossycodes/Asfalis/readme.md

 ## Contributing

-Thank you for considering contributing to the WeSafe!
-The contribution guide can be found in the blahblah
+Thank you for considering contributing to the WeSafe application!
+The contribution guide can be found in the contributing.md file.

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [osaigbovoemmanuel1@gamil.com](mailto:osaigbovoemmanuel1@gmail.com).
+If you discover a security vulnerability within WeSafe application, please send an e-mail to Osaigbovo Emmanuel via [osaigbovoemmanuel1@gmail.com](mailto:osaigbovoemmanuel1@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License